Casa de Tableta: The Wunder

 Stanton leased the building to an Englishman named William Tate Philpott, which disrupted the Californios.
 By 1875, Stanton hired F. Rodriquez Crovello, a barkeep from the Azores, and the saloon gained the nickname, "Chapete's" or "Black Chapete" because he had a large black handlebar mustache.
 Staton died in 1887, and a few years later Charles Schenkel took over the saloon and renamed it "The Wunder".

 Construction in nearby areas developed and with the formation of Stanford University, there were students coming to patronize the saloon.
 Most of the towns nearby were "dry zones" during the late 1800s, but due to the rural location, this saloon thrived and was able to continue to serve alcohol.

-Before 1911, Croatian immigrant and local orchard rancher Walter Jelich, Sr. worked as a bartender.
+Before 1911, Croatian immigrant and local orchard rancher Walter Jelich Sr. worked as a bartender.

 From Schenkel's Picnic Park to Rossotti's Saloon

 The sign that read, "The Wunder", which was crossed out during the prohibition (1920 to 1933), instead it was named "Schenkel's Picnic Park" featuring a large outdoor seating area that runs along Los Trancos Creek, however it still served alcohol.
 When prohibition ended in 1933, the business was sold to Enrico Rossotti and it was renamed "Rossotti's Saloon" and food service was introduced.

 By 1956, the ownership had changed and it was formally renamed "Alpine Inn Beer Garden" however many still called it "Rossotti's" or "Zott's".

 In 1969, a California Historical Landmark number 825 historical marker was added to the site by the State Department of Parks and Recreation in cooperation with the town of Portola Valley.

 In 1976, a group of Stanford Research Institute (SRI International) scientists made history and sent an electronic message from a computer, while sitting in the picnic area of the saloon.
-The first two-network TCP/IP transmission was between a specialized SRI van and ARPANET on August 27, 1976; the van was parked next to the Alpine Inn and wires were run to one of the picnic tables.
+The first two-network TCP/IP transmission was between a specialized SRI van and UCLA (University of California, Los Angeles) via ARPANET on August 27, 1976; the van was parked next to the Alpine Inn and wires were run to one of the picnic tables.